Share

 Denver Federal Attorneys / Colorado Springs Federal Attorneys —

-Your Federal Attorney Nationwide
+Evergreen Attorneys- Your Federal Defense Attorney Nationwide

-Initial Investigation to Potential Trial
+Colorado Federal Lawyers: From Initial Investigation to Potential Trial

 At Evergreen Attorneys, we take a personal and strategic approach when working our defense and seek to provide our clients with the best available outcome—whether that’s through pre-trial negotiations, a dismissal of charges, or an acquittal at trial.
 Colorado federal lawyers, and federal criminal defense lawyers in particular, know that achieving the best outcome for our clients requires thinking outside the box and aggressive tactics.
 Throughout each step, we strive to maintain clear communication and active client support.
 Our practice areas include federal drug crimes, federal firearms offenses, federal fraud crimes, and federal sex crimes.